KabapLang/KabapTestSuite/README.md

 ## Testing the test suite
-Each platform specific unit tester should include a test to ensure that every *.kabap* and *.kt* file found in this test suite is included somewhere in the list of tests specified in the JSON file.
+Each platform specific unit tester should include a test to ensure that every *.kabap* and *.kat* file found in this test suite is included somewhere in the list of tests specified in the JSON file.
 This is to prevent the accidental addition of any non-exercised tests, as well as to prevent the accumulation of file cruft from any removed tests.

 The JSON test list includes a UTF-8 hint called "utf8" as the first key.
 The value of this key is the Unicode tick/check mark U+2713: ``✓``
 Usually editors will automatically detect this and default to UTF-8 encoding, but please check this whenever editing the file.
 Some test results have non-ASCII characters and editing the test list in another encoding will likely corrupt these and produce false-negative failed tests.